SimranaSinha/SimranaSinha.github.io/README.md

 ## Sections in the Portfolio

 - **About Me** – Overview of my academic background, interests, and career focus
+- **Experience** - Job experience showing my technical skills
 - **Projects** – Selected data science, machine learning, and analytics projects with details and links
 - **Skills** – Technical stack including Python, SQL, Power BI, Tableau, Machine Learning, and Deep Learning
 - **Leadership** – Experience in organizations such as IEEE and Student Council